 As to the sentence, we have to be sure that the rule of nulla poena sine lege only completely applies to internal criminal law as applicable to a common law crime.
 This rule bends to adapt itself to exceptional circumstances in public law, for instance, in its application to political issues.
 So it is that in France, in a recent affair, the Court of Justice was able to proclaim its sovereignty and draw from this sovereignty the discretionary powers to determine and choose the applicable sentence.
 This example is not unique ...
-Thus, if the various High Courts hold this right in the instance of important political issues, surely all the more reason for it to be recognised at an international level in the prosecution of important international trials.16
+Thus, if the various High Courts hold this right in the instance of important political issues, surely all the more reason for it to be recognised at an international level in the prosecution of important international trials.12

 A few months after Malvy's exile, Clemenceau's and Daudet's campaign against 'defeatism' netted the biggest catch of all.
-On 29 October 1918, the French Senate went through the preliminaries of charging the former Radical Party Prime Minister Joseph Caillaux, along with another Deputy, Louis Loustalot, and his alleged accomplice, Paul Comby, with having conspired against the security of France.
+On 29 October 1918, the French Senate went through the preliminaries of charging the former Radical Party Prime Minister, Joseph Caillaux, along with another Deputy, Louis Loustalot, and his alleged accomplice, Paul Comby, with having conspired against the security of France.
 While these dramatic events, which eventually led to the prosecution and conviction of a former head of government, were taking place in Paris, Larnaude and de Lapradelle grappled with the unsettling implications of going even further and placing a foreign head of state on trial before an international court.
-This is perhaps why the two authors went only halfway to making the case for stripping him of his sovereign rights.
-On the one hand, they reasoned, the German emperor enjoyed the international rights of legal immunity, honours and precedence.
-On the other, he bore international responsibilities - 'Ubi emolumentum, ibi onus esse debet.'17 They did not proceed any further with this argument, instead leaving the reader to draw the logical conclusion: that in renouncing his responsibilities he thereby lost his privileges and could thus be compelled to account for himself in a court of law.
+Although Wilhelm II had abdicated a few weeks later,